 Sign-up bonus: 60,000 bonus miles after spending $5,000 in 90 days

 The Barclaycard Arrival® Plus World Elite Mastercard® has a unique redemption option.
 It has a flat redemption rate of 100 points per mile, but offers a 5% redemption bonus allowing you to use points for future awards flights.
 This means the 60,000 point sign-up bonus will buy you a $600 ticket today and the 5% redemption bonus will put 2,500 points back into your Barclays account.
 The Arrival Plus also earns 2 miles on every purchase, regardless of spending category.
-See Rates & Fees here for more information on the Arrival Plus terms and conditions.
+See Rates & Fees here for more information on the Arrival Plus.

 JetBlue Plus Card – Unavailable